 The GIFCon Committee has the right to take any actions needed to keep our event a welcoming environment for all Attendees.
-Measures taken may include warning the offender, mediating solutions between parties, or taking any other action the Committee considers necessary, up to and including expulsion from the event at our discretion.
+As previously stated in our Anti-Harassment and Anti-Bullying Policy, measures taken may include warning those concerned, mediating solutions between affecting parties, or taking any other action the Committee considers necessary, up to and including expulsion from the event at our discretion and contacting University authorities.

-If you wish to take further steps following your report and our response, our team will be happy to help you contact hotel/venue security, local law enforcement, local support services, or otherwise assist you to feel safe for the run-up to and duration of the event.
+If you wish to take further steps following your report and our response, our team will be happy to help you contact University Authorities – which may include Campus Security – or otherwise assist you to feel safe for the run-up to and duration of the event.
 Above all, we want you to feel valued, safe, and included!